IntermediateInternational SEO

 What is a hreflang tag?

 A hreflang tag is an HTML attribute used to specify the language and geographical targeting of a webpage.
+It helps search engines serve the correct regional version to users based on their location and language settings.

 📚 Learn More About Auto‑Redirects